PaloAltoNetworks/iac-scan-rules/src/main/resources/content/README.md

 <h3>JSON Rules</h3>

 The rules are written in JSON Path format.
-A quick tutorial guide: https://restfulapi.net/json-jsonpath/
+A quick tutorial guide: [A guide to Json Path](https://restfulapi.net/json-jsonpath/)

 Since the rules should return a boolean, they should end with a relational statement.

-The allowed relational operators are: https://bitbucket.org/redlockio/redlock-platform/src/4961bf69fd2a86dfd7a8fd6c2a0b692767cf4560/redlock-java/redlock-maven-agg/redlock-rules-eval/src/main/antlr4/io/redlock/rules/generated/RuleSet.g4
+The allowed relational operators check: [List of allowed relational operators](https://bitbucket.org/redlockio/redlock-platform/src/4961bf69fd2a86dfd7a8fd6c2a0b692767cf4560/redlock-java/redlock-maven-agg/redlock-rules-eval/src/main/antlr4/io/redlock/rules/generated/RuleSet.g4)

 Steps/Guide for rule creation and validation: